dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 All these tools play together and only work if they are from the same release.
 Operational Insights component checks if, for example, the index templates have the required version.

 It is strongly discouraged to make changes in any files, except the `.env` file and the `config` folder.
 These will be overwritten with the next release.
 This is the only way to easily update from one version to the next.
-If you need to change files, it is recommended to make this change automatically and repeatably (for example, <https://www.ansible.com>).
+If you need to change these files, it is recommended to make this change automatically and repeatably (for example, <https://www.ansible.com>).

 For more information on how to update Operational Insights, see [Update Operational Insights in Helm](/docs/operational_insights/op_insights_updatehelm/).